Kentucky Medicaid Income Limits 2026: Who Qualifies & How to Apply

 4. What if I’m over the income limit but need long-term care?

 Kentucky has special programs (like “medically needy” or long-term care Medicaid) where even if your income is over standard limits you may qualify based on medical needs or spend-down rules.
+As of January 2026, single individuals with income up to $2,982 per month may qualify for long-term care Medicaid.

 5. What if my Kentucky Medicaid application is denied?